 While politicians like Young Kim and Ken Calvert vote for budgets that threaten senior services and weaken long-term care programs, Joe will fight to strengthen the support systems families depend on so seniors, people with disabilities, and caregivers are not left behind.

 Joe believes caring for seniors is one of the most meaningful responsibilities a family and a community can share.
 No one should have to navigate it alone.
-In Congress, Joe will:
+In Congress, Joe will fight to:

 🔷Protect Medicare and Medicaid funding and oppose any attempts to cut, privatize, or restrict access to essential services;